Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Habitat of cuttlefish

-The habitats of these mollusks are located in tropical and subtropical zones the seas washing the shores of Africa and Eurasia (parts of the so-called "Old World").
-However, striped cuttlefish have even been found off the coast of Australia.
+The habitats of these mollusks are located in tropical and subtropical zones seas washing the shores of Africa and Eurasia (part of the so-called “Old World”).
+However, the striped cuttlefish was found even off the coast of Australia.

 Lifestyle and behavior